 What we’re drawn to, what we find beautiful, shapes what we remember and what we trust.
-Whether we’re sensing awe, like I am now, writing on the bed by my open window while the sun softens over the Tramuntana Mountains in Mallorca, or when we are framing a moment through the lens, or choosing who we follow or hire, beauty is already influencing us.
+Whether we’re framing a moment through the lens or choosing who we follow or hire, beauty is already influencing us.

-This isn’t about style or trends.
-This is about how perception works.
-How beauty quietly builds meaning in the background.
+How perception works.
+How beauty builds meaning in the background.

 Here today, let’s explore the allure of beauty through neuroscience, emotion, and aesthetic intelligence, and how visual experiences shape memory and influence creative direction.
 And why beauty, even when subtle, can change the way we see.